Pregnancy Education Companion: week 25

 • collect cards and other mementos

-• if you can’t be there – telephone staff, leave a camera for staff to take photos
+• if you can’t be there, call the staff and leave a camera for them to take photos

 • get other siblings, family, or friends to make cards.